arrys/rsio/docs/gettingStarted/tutorials/workflows/workflow_single_platform.rst

    .. note::

-        Within the desing phase of the ``hello world`` example, the complete MAPLE-K and the robosapiensio backend is mapped to be executed on the ``xeon1`` compute unit.
+        Within the design phase of the ``hello world`` example, the complete MAPLE-K and the robosapiensio backend is mapped to be executed on the ``xeon1`` compute unit.
-        Therefore, the generated docker compose file contains all MAPLE-K component services and the services for runnig the robosapiensio backend (EMQX, Redis).
+        Therefore, the generated docker compose file contains all MAPLE-K component services and the services for running the robosapiensio backend (EMQX, Redis).
         Distributed execution of the MAPLE-K can be achieved simply by changing the mapping within the design phase.

    .. code-block:: bash